uboslinux/ubos-docs/sphinx/developers/understanding/listsites.rst

 By default, the output is intended for human consumptions, but JSON output is supported as well.

-If ``--backupfile`` is given, it will instead iterate over the sites and AppConfigurations that were backed up to the backup file.

 If invoked as root, all information available can be printed.
 If invoked as a non-root user, credential information (such as passwords and TLS keys) are not printed.

 See also :doc:`showsite` and :doc:`showappconfig`.